 As said before, some roles appear like they were built with a specific actor in mind.
 In some instances, this is the case.
 For example, some of the roles created for specific actors include; Robert Downey Junior as Iron Man, Benedict Cumberbatch as Sherlock Holmes, Angelina Jolie as Maleficent, Johnny Depp as Jack Sparrow, and so on.
-These actors have portrayed the roles to perfection that fans sometimes have difficulty differentiating the actor from the role played.
+These actors have portrayed the roles to perfection and fans sometimes have difficulty differentiating the actor from the role played.

 This is, in essence, the beauty of casting.
 Getting the right role shines your abilities as an actor.
 Moreover, you don’t have to be bound by physical attributes.
-For long, it was believed that certain actors who were deemed and beautiful or handsome, had better chances of being cast.
+For long, it was believed that certain actors who were deemed beautiful or handsome had better chances of being cast.
 However, while there is some truth to this, one cannot dispute there’s more to acting than just appearances.

-The question then arises; how do you set yourself up for success?
+The question then arises: how do you set yourself up for success?

-At the same time, however, you be wary of being perceived as a certain kind of actor for the rest of your career.
+At the same time, however, you will be wary of being perceived as a certain kind of actor for the rest of your career.
 This is what we refer to as typecasting –being assigned the same old roles in movies.

-Some of the popular actors who have been victims of typecasting include; Alec Baldwin who is usually arrogant and unlikeable, Samuel L. Jackson who is cast as the rebellious character who doesn’t give a hoot, Jim Carrey who is the village idiot, Jennifer Aniston as the hopeless romantic, and Cameron Diaz as the sweet and funny girl.
+Some of the popular actors who have been victims of typecasting include Alec Baldwin, who is usually arrogant and unlikeable; Samuel L. Jackson, who is cast as the rebellious character who doesn’t give a hoot; Jim Carrey, who is the village idiot; Jennifer Aniston as the hopeless romantic, and Cameron Diaz as the sweet and funny girl.

 From the fear of being typecast, some actors have expressively turned down roles that were too on the nose for their image.
 For example, Brian Cranston went from playing the goofy loveable dad in the hit series Malcolm in the Middle to the drug kingpin in Breaking Bad.